 Can You Compost Rhubarb Leaves?
-What You Need To Know!
+Pros, Cons & Step-By-Step Guide

 Rhubarb is a perennial herb that develops from short rhizomes.
 It’s easy to spot this plant because of its large triangular leaves and thick stalks.
 The stalks will start green before becoming a vibrant red.
 Although the stalks are pretty tasty, their leaves are toxic, so you cannot use them in the kitchen.

 Still, these plants are great for you to compost into organic fertilizer.

 Can you compost rhubarb leaves safely?

 Many people wonder if rhubarb leaves are compostable and suitable to use safely as an organic fertilizer.
 Rhubarb leaves are potentially harmful for people to ingest because of the high amounts of oxalic acid they contain.
 However, composting these leaves is perfectly safe because the oxalic acid will rapidly degrade in the compost pile and not impact the finished compost quality.

 Because the toxin molecules cannot survive outside of the plant’s cells, your compost pile will not be affected.
 You will even be able to fertilize edible plants in your garden safely.